Ithaca College Student Employee Handbook

 Finding a Job at Ithaca College

 Students looking for a job on campus or through off-campus federal work study program should log on to Ithaca’s website and view the current openings on the JobShop.
 The JobShop is located on the Student Employment web page (https://www.ithaca.edu/hr/studentemployment/).
 Undergraduate and Graduate Students cannot be employed as a staff/faculty member while working as a student.
 Extramural students are not eligible to work on campus as student employees.
-Graduate Students can work on campus but they must be enrolled and active for that semester they wish to work.
+Graduate Students can work on campus but they must be enrolled in classes and be considered an active student for the semester they wish to work.

 An employment award in a student’s financial aid package is determined through the annual application for financial aid known as the Free Application for Federal Student Aid (FAFSA).
 An employment award is an offer, not a guarantee, of a job.
 Awards typically provide approximately 10 to 12 hours of work per week.
 Students are paid every two weeks, usually by direct deposit to a designated bank account anywhere in the United States.
 The employment award is NOT credited to a student’s account.